By Jerome Charyn

 I remember his smile.
 He was a writer-magician, after all, and he must have known what effect his words would have.
 Yet he couldn’t have realized the gift he had bestowed upon me, a kind of subterranean encouragement to continue writing—no matter what obscurity I had been born into, I could still ride my own language out of the dark.

 Jerome Charyn is the author, most recently, of I Am Abraham.
-His stories have appeared in The Atlantic, The Paris Review, Epoch, and the SCHOLAR, among other places.
+His stories have appeared in The Atlantic, The Paris Review, Epoch, and The American Scholar, among other places.